jaw6/super-suggestotron/README.md

 * Fork the repository
 * Submit a Pull Request

+(If you're confused about forking and pulling on GitHub, check out [Git-It](https://github.com/jlord/git-it) which is a great introduction to git and GitHub.)

 If you're a mentor, or not a novice Rails developer, you could help:

 * See features that could use work?
 Submit more issues!